-- Construction will be staged in segments to minimize impacts to residents and businesses - Communication newsletters, City website, e-mail, telephone, on-site Engineering staff, etc. - Construction schedules are impacted by weather here and elsewhere
+- Construction will be staged in segments as much as possible to minimize impacts to residents and businesses, early completion deadlines and incentives to be used strategically. - Communication newsletters, City website, e-mail, telephone, on-site Engineering staff, etc. - Construction schedules are impacted by weather here and elsewhere